BrianVega/connection_pooling_task/README.md

 ## Results

+### Behavior

-The application prints the following results:
+When using a ResultSet and reading the output, the application prints the following results:

-- **DataSource result**: Time taken to execute operations using a single `DataSource` instance.
-- **Pool connection result**: Time taken to execute operations using HikariCP connection pooling.

 ## Example Output